WFFRC/operational-numbers-on-good-fire/README.md

+![graphical abstract showing data layers integrated and software used in workflow](/images/gf_overview.jpg)

 # Good fire in western U.S. forests: estimating the beneficial ecosystem work of wildfires

-Code, data, and graphics to accompany {ADD CITATION & DOI HERE ONCE PUBLISHED}
+This repository contains code, data, and graphics to accompany {ADD CITATION & DOI HERE ONCE PUBLISHED}

-![graphical abstract showing data layers integrated and software used in workflow](/images/gf_overview.jpg)

-# Contents
+## Contents

 This repository is intended to support research reproduction according to principles of Open Science and FAIR data principles.